Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Anthropology & ArchaeologyForts and Castles.

 Location.
 40° 41.473′ N, 80° 18.204′ W. Marker is in Beaver, Pennsylvania, in Beaver County.
-Marker is at the intersection of River Road and Insurance Street, on the right when traveling east on River Road.
+It is at the intersection of River Road and Insurance Street, on the right when traveling east on River Road.
 This historical marker is located in the residential section on the south side of town, in a roadside park, along the Ohio River.
 Touch for map.
 Marker is in this post office area: Beaver PA 15009, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named Fort McIntosh (a few steps from this marker); a different marker also named Fort McIntosh (a few steps from this marker); Down The Ohio (a few steps from this marker); a different marker also named Fort McIntosh (within shouting distance of this marker); General Lachlan McIntosh
+At least 8 other markers are within walking distance of this marker: A different marker also named Fort McIntosh (a few steps from this marker); a different marker also named Fort McIntosh (a few steps from this marker); Down The Ohio (a few steps from this marker); a different marker also named Fort McIntosh (within shouting distance of this marker); General Lachlan McIntosh

 Paid Advertisement